 I work closely with Dr. Peter Williams in order to improve NanoSIMS instrumentation, e.g., we tested a new cesium ion source design on our NanoSIMS that has tiny 25nm spot sizes.
 We have a patent on this source design.
+Currently we are testing new duoplasmatron designs, and have been able to achieve 75 nm oxygen beam sizes.

 I have developed key measurement protocols for nanoscale imaging and high-precision isotopic data using the NanoSIMS.
 I have considerable experience in a variety of other NanoSIMS applications in collaboration with ASU faculty and researchers elsewhere.

-- Lithium diffusion in zircons
+- Lithium diffusion in zircons, olivine

 - Aluminum contents in experimental zircons